Scheme Interpreter

 • If the symbol is bound in the current frame, return its value.

-• If the symbol is not bound in the current frame and the frame has a parent frame, look up the symbol in the parent frame.
+• If the symbol is not bound in the current frame and the frame has a parent frame, continue looking up the symbol in the parent frame.

 python3 ok -q 01 -u